Just like any arduous expedition, my road to publication was fraught.

 - What’s the difference between YA and Adult: http://wolflit.com/the-difference-between-ya-and-adult/

 - What is New Adult (NA)?
 Some say NA is synonymous with “upper YA,” “mature YA,” and “crossover fiction.”
+But current readers of NA fiction expect hot, steamy romance.
 The term New Adult was coined by St. Martin’s Press as “a fiction similar to YA that can be published and marketed as adult—a sort of an ‘older YA’ or ‘new adult.”
 See Wikipedia for a list of references and more info: https://en.wikipedia.org/wiki/New-adult_fiction

 - Genre definitions from Writer’s Digest: http://www.writersdigest.com/qp7-migration-all-articles/qp7-migration-fiction/genredefinitions